-In the next 14 days average maximum daily temperatures will be 18° which is not so warm but sunbathing may be possible on some days.
-The average water temperature will be 12° which is very cold and bracing, it's not recommended you swim with out a full wet suit.
-There will be 11 days of light rain with an average of 3.2mm rain on those days.
-Average cloud cover will be 49%.
+In the next 14 days average maximum daily temperatures will be 9° which is too cold for sunbathing.
+The average water temperature will be 7° which is extremely cold and not suitable for swimming.
+Taking a dip at this temperature would risk hypothermia.
+There will be 13 days of very light rain with an average of 1.8mm rain on those days.
+Average cloud cover will be 78%.

 County Clare, located in the west of Ireland, Northern Europe, is home to some of the most stunning beaches and coastline in the region.
 The county boasts a variety of beach options for visitors, including sandy stretches perfect for sunbathing and swimming, as well as rugged areas ideal for hiking and exploring.
 County Clare's climate is classified as temperate oceanic, with mild winters and cool summers.
 Rain is common throughout the year, but the warmest months are typically between June and September.
 Read on to discover some of the best beaches and coastal areas in County Clare.